Bob's Big Boy: Philosophy and practices

 In 1961, a merger was briefly explored with the John R. Thompson Co., a Chicago-based restaurant operator.
 Five years later another merger was proposed, and in May 1967, Big Boy was sold to the Marriott Corporation.
 In addition to the trademark, the sale included Wian's 22 company-owned Bob's Big Boys.
 (Another 580 franchised Big Boy restaurants operated in 38 states nationwide.)

 After the merger, Wian remained as president of Marriott's new "Big Boy Restaurants of America" division.
 Used to dealing with franchisees and store managers on a personal level, he became overwhelmed with the increasing size of the chain, describing it as "this monster I built".
 Also unhappy with Marriott's new focus on rapid growth and corporate profits, over his approach and practices, Wian became discouraged and resigned as president in May 1968.
 He accepted membership on Marriott's board but, his guidance never sought, Wian likewise quit that position in the summer of 1969.
 Although he attended the 1972 annual Big Boy Executive Conference, Wian generally avoided Bob's Big Boys and refused invitations to special events at the restaurants.
 He remained close friends with longtime associates at Big Boy.

 Marriott began rapid expansion using the Bob's name that it now owned.
 By 1971 there were 49 California Bob's, and by 1979, 132.
 It bought the Ken's Big Boy franchise in the Washington, DC-Baltimore metropolitan area in 1969 and JB's Big Boy's franchise in New Jersey in 1975, rebranding them as Bob's.
 In the mid-1970s Bob's Big Boy expanded into Alaska and Hawaii.
 Marriott also bought the 39-unit Manners Big Boy chain in 1974 which may have been renamed Bob's Big Boy in 1979.
 The 26 operating Cleveland-area restaurants were sold to and rebranded Elias Brothers Big Boy in 1985.

+In 1985, as part of a lawsuit settlement, JB's Big Boy paid $7 million in exchange for additional territory, including central and northern California, Oregon, Washington, Nevada and Arizona where it operated as Bob's Big Boy; JB's also purchased 29 existing Bob's Big Boy restaurants from Marriott.
+However, citing a lack of benefit except use of the Big Boy symbol for its over $1 million annual franchise fees, in 1988 JB's allowed its Big Boy franchise to expire, removing 110 units from the Big Boy system.